microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerUserGuide.md

    __Requirement__ | __Description__
  ----------------|----------
- Operating system|Microsoft Windows Server 2012 R2, Enterprise Edition, or a DC implementation that is not based on the Windows operating system
+ Operating system|Microsoft Windows Server 2012 R2, Enterprise Edition or later versions, or a DC implementation that is not based on the Windows operating system
  Services|Active Directory Domain Services (AD DS) Memory|1 GB RAM
  Disk space|60 GB